Intimate partner sexual violence

 Intimate partner sexual violence (IPSV) deals with sexual violence within the context of domestic violence.
 Intimate partner sexual violence is defined by any unwanted sexual contact or activity by an intimate partner in order to control an individual through fear, threats, or violence.
 Women are the primary victims of this type of violence.

 Domestic violence and sexual abuse

 Domestic sexual violence, such as forced sex or marital rape, may follow or be part of physical abuse, but is not always the case.
 In Mexico and the United States, studies estimate that 40–52% of women experiencing physical violence by an intimate partner have also been sexually coerced by that partner.

 Sexual violence may occur without physical violence.
 In the Indian state of Uttar Pradesh, in a representative sample of over 6000 men, 7% reported having sexually and physically abused their wives, 22% reported using sexual violence without physical violence and 17% reported that they had used physical violence alone.

-The percentage of women who are victims of physical and/or sexual violence by an intimate partner is around seventy.
+The percentage of women who are victims of physical and/or sexual violence by an intimate partner is around thirty.